Chouffy/chouffy.github.io/notes/languages/Batch.md

 # Batch

-This one is about Microsoft Batch script language.
+This page is about Microsoft Batch script language.

 ## Syntax